Orbit-Media-Studios/wo-scripts/README.md

 5. Run a script:
 ``python getdata.py``

 If you see errors, paste them into ChatGPT.
-Most of scripts rely on libraries of outside code, you probably just need that extra tool (such as pandas).
+Most of scripts rely on libraries of outside code and you probably just need that extra tool (such as Pandas).
 That's why you installed Pip.

 6. Install Pandas:
 ``pip install pandas``